 Recently, the concept of “remnant metastability” has emerged, which proposes that observed metastable compounds are generally remnants of thermodynamic conditions where they were once the stable ground states.
 In other words: imagine that there were parameters that allowed a continuous morphing of the complete mountain landscape, similar to how they formed in the first place through geological activities over millions of years.
 In this way, a valley that was initially very high could become the lowest point, i.e., the new ground state.

 Pressure is one of the thermodynamic parameters that can be used as a tuning knob to change the energy landscape.
 In our recent work, we developed a method that allows to quickly assess the effect of pressure on materials (meta)stability.
 We applied this method on a large dataset of materials properties within the Open Quantum Materials Database (OQMD), and discovered that about 60% of all metastable phases are ground states at some non-zero pressure.
 This result indicates that most metastable phases are indeed remnants of high-pressure conditions where they were stable ground states, even if the synthesis occurred at atmospheric pressure, for example through local pressure fluctuations or chemical pressure.
 We also showed that this method can be used to very efficiently discover new high-pressure materials.
-Our work was recently published in Physical Review X, an open access journal.
+Our work was recently published in Physical Review X, an open access journal, and highlighted in Nature Materials.